Marco-Valle/DiscoEditor/README.md

 ## How it works

-Modify the configuration-file.py and then run Python script.
+Modify the configuration file and then run the Python script as follow.

 ```
 python3 editor.py cofiguration-file.txt OPTIONAL_FFMPEG_PATH